 Common side effects: Injection site reactions, headache, flushing, mild nausea, fatigue, water retention, joint stiffness, tingling or numbness in hands/feet, increased appetite, and mood changes.

 Serious risks: Immunogenicity and allergic reactions, cardiovascular effects (increased heart rate, vasodilation, hypotension), potential impact on cellular replication with long-term use, hormonal imbalance (gynecomastia, altered fertility), and altered insulin sensitivity.
-Madison Meds dispenses ipamorelin by subcutaneous injection only, under ongoing physician supervision.
+When prescribed, ipamorelin is dispensed by a US-licensed compounding pharmacy as a subcutaneous injection only, under ongoing physician supervision.
+Madison Meds connects patients with independent providers and pharmacies and does not dispense medication.

 Contraindications: Active cancer or cancer diagnosis within the past 2 years, pregnancy and breastfeeding, uncontrolled diabetes, and certain cardiac conditions.